Skip to main contentSkip to docs navigation

 </html>

-When Parcel sees the .scss reference, it'll auto-install the Sass transformer.
-If you'd rather install it manually, run pnpm add -D @parcel/transformer-sass.
+When Parcel sees the .scss reference, it auto-installs the Sass transformer.
+To install it manually instead, run pnpm add -D @parcel/transformer-sass.

 {